What to know about buying a house in South Carolina

 If you want to buy a home at that median price, your down payment options might fall between:

 The City of Charleston’s Homeownership Initiative can provide down payment assistance to first-time buyers.
-However, it partners with various agencies to do so, and can’t give many details because each organization offers different amounts on different terms.
+However, it partners with various agencies and can’t give many details because each organization offers different amounts on different terms.

 Help is available to qualifying borrowers with incomes between 50% and 120% of the area median income.
-And people wishing to buy in five target neighborhoods get priority.
+People wishing to buy in five target neighborhoods get priority.
 You’ll need to complete a home buyer education course to qualify.

 Columbia first-time home buyers